Also known as: Spinal Fluid Analysis

 Formal name: Cerebrospinal Fluid Analysis

-Related tests: Glucose, Total Protein, Complete Blood Count, Lactate, Protein Electrophoresis, AFB Smear and Culture, Blood Culture, Herpes, Lyme Disease, Rubella, Syphilis, West Nile Virus, Toxoplasmosis, EBV Antibodies, Fungal Tests, Beta-2 Microglobulin, Gram Stain, Arbovirus Testing
+Related tests: Glucose, Total Protein, Complete Blood Count, Lactate, Protein Electrophoresis, AFB Testing, Blood Culture, Herpes, Lyme Disease, Rubella, Syphilis, West Nile Virus, Toxoplasmosis, EBV Antibodies, Fungal Tests, Beta-2 Microglobulin Tumor Marker, Gram Stain, Arbovirus Testing

 The appearance of the sample of CSF is usually compared to a sample of water.

 - Color of the fluid — normal is clear and colorless.
 Changes in the color of the CSF are not diagnostic but may point to additional substances in the fluid.
 Yellow, orange, or pink CSF may indicate the breakdown of blood cells due to bleeding into the CSF or the presence of bilirubin.
 Green CSF may also sometimes be seen with bilirubin or infection.

 - Turbidity — Cloudy or turbid CSF may indicate the presence of white or red blood cells, microorganisms, or an increase in protein levels.

 - Viscosity — Normal CSF will have the same consistency as water.
 CSF that is "thicker" may be seen in people with certain types of cancers or meningitis.